Lorenzo van Kleef: Professional career

 On 3 April 2016, Van Kleef signed his first professional contract with ADO Den Haag.
 Van Kleef made his professional debut with ADO Den Haag in a 3-1 Eredivisie loss to PSV Eindhoven on 11 August 2019.

 In May 2022, Van Kleef joined Jong Sparta Rotterdam, the reserve team of Sparta Rotterdam.
+On 30 January 2023, he moved to SVV Scheveningen.